 2 Classification of study groups and their relevant groups

-2.1 The World Telecommunication Development Conference (WTDC) establishes study groups, each studying telecommunication matters of interest to the developing countries in particular, including the issues referred to in No. 211 of the ITU Convention.
+2.1 The World Telecommunication Development Conference (WTDC) establishes study groups, each studying telecommunication/ICT matters of interest to the developing countries in particular, including the issues referred to in No. 211 of the ITU Convention.
 Study groups shall observe strictly Nos 214, 215, 215A and 215B of the Convention.

-2.2 To facilitate their work, the study groups may set up working parties, rapporteur's groups and joint rapporteur's groups to deal with specific Questions or parts of thereof.
+2.2 To facilitate their work, the study groups may set up working parties, rapporteur's groups, joint rapporteur's groups, [and Focus Groups] to deal with specific Questions or parts of thereof.

 2.3 Where appropriate, regional groups may be set up within the study groups to study Questions or problems, the specific nature of which makes it desirable that they be studied within the framework of one or more regions of the Union.